Yuuri has terrible luck.

 Victor seems to be done talking because he folds open his book and starts to read.
 As Yuuri watches him, his perception shifts again into something new.
 Of all the things Yuuri expected Victor to be, sad was never one of them.

 He knew, of course, how close Victor was with his poodle, but he seemed too far above everything to feel something like mourning; more god than man.
-It's powerful and jarring to see him be human.
+It's jarring to see him be human.

 It’s a while before Yuuri finds sleep, despite how drained he is, but eventually the whisper of turning pages lulls him.
 Victor’s presence is more calming than he expected.
 If he was himself, Yuuri would be anxious about saying the right thing or impressing him.
 He doesn’t have to worry as a dog.
 It’s the only upside he can think of.